-2. Acuvue Oasys or Advance (different design) - Tis lens is designed differently from other Toric contacts lenses.
+2. Acuvue Toric Lenses (Oasys, Vita, Moist and Oasys 1 Day) - These lenses are designed differently from other Toric contact lenses.
 Instead of a weighted edge to keep the lens from rotating on the eye, these lenses have differing edge thicknesses.
 The edges touching the eyelids are thinner, and the other edges are thicker.
 You may notice that when these contacts are placed on the finger, they tend to roll up.
-Tis is normal for Acuvue Advance and Oaysy for Astigmatism, so don't think there's anything wrong with them.
+This is normal for Acuvue lenses with astigmatism correction, so don't think there's anything wrong with them.

-3. Most Toric contact lenses have "scribe" marks, which are little lines on the contact lens that indicate to the eye car practitioner that the lens nips oriented in the correct position.
+3. Most Toric contact lenses have "scribe" marks, which are little lines on the contact lens that indicate to the eye care practitioner that the lens is oriented in the correct position.
 You can use these markings to your advantage as well.
 If you can see them (it's harder if you are farsighted or presbyopic), the little lines go toward the lower lid with most lenses.
-With Acuvue Advance and Oasys for Astigmatism, there are two lines: one at the top (upper lid) and one at the bottom (lower lid).
+With Acuvue lenses, there are two lines: one at the top (upper lid) and one at the bottom (lower lid).
 It doesn't matter which one goes top or bottom.

 4. Toric contact lenses are usually easier to tell if they are inside out, because the shape is more obviously incorrect to place on the eye.
 (See below.)

 Toric contact lenses are a bit thicker than other contact lenses.
-Tis makes them a little more durable than typical contacts.
-You still do need to be careful with them though, because they'd ill have one edge that is thinner and more prone to tearing.
+This makes them a little more durable than typical contacts.
+You still do need to be careful with them though, because they still have one edge that is thinner and more prone to tearing.

 Otherwise, care for your Toric contact lenses the same way you would other contacts.